 • 100% whole grain: Whole wheat or spelt flour adds fiber that keeps you full longer.

 • Baking staples: Leavening agents like baking soda, baking powder, salt for taste and pure vanilla extract to add additional flavor.
+You can always add 1-2 teaspoons of cinnamon too.

 Recipe Tip

-How to Make Healthy Banana Bread Recipe
+How to Make Banana Bread with Applesauce

-No mixer and 15 minutes prep time makes this the perfect healthy banana bread to whip up on a whim!
+No mixer and 15 minutes prep time makes this the perfect banana bread to whip up on a whim!
 All you need is one bowl and a loaf pan lined with parchment paper.

-Let’s go over a rundown of how to make banana bread healthy.
 See the recipe card at the bottom of the post for full instructions.

-5. Remove and cool: Do not over bake and remove bread from the oven when toothpick inserted in the middle comes out clean.
-Let cool in the pan for 15 minutes and then further on a cooling rack.
+4. Bake at 350 degrees F for about 1 hour.
+Do not over bake and remove bread from the oven when toothpick inserted in the middle comes out clean.
+Let cool in the pan for 15 minutes and then further on a wire rack.

 Tips for Best Results

-Bake and cool completely.
+Freeze: Bake and cool completely.
 Place in a gallon size Ziploc container, let out as much air as possible and seal.
-Freeze healthy banana bread for up to 3 months.
+Freeze applesauce banana bread for up to 3 months.
+I recommend you do not cut bread in individual slices before freezing.
+It retains its moisture better this way.

 Defrost on a counter.
 Takes about 3-4 hours.
 Bread will taste just like freshly baked.
 Pop it into a toaster or toaster oven for a minute for that freshly baked bread warmth and aromas.